iheartradio/Henson/docs/callbacks.rst

 ``message_preprocessor``
 =========================

-These are callbacks that are intended to modify the incoming message before it is passed to ``callback`` for processing.
+These callbacks are called as each message is first received.
+Any modifications they make to the message will be reflected in what is passed to ``callback`` for processing.

 .. code::